 There are many different types of assessment strategies that can be used in a classroom or business environment to evaluate how well new information has been learned or assimilated.
 One of the most common strategies involves the use of pre-testing and post-testing to determine what information may have been learned based on comparisons between the two tests.
 Ongoing review and assessment can also be used to determine where strengths and weaknesses for students may lie as lessons are planned and presented.
-Different assessment strategies can also utilize different types of tests implemented by an instructor, including multiple choice and short answer test questions.
+Different strategies can also utilize different types of tests implemented by an instructor, including multiple choice and short answer test questions.
+This is no different from national standardized tests, where both the learner and the teacher's strengths and weaknesses are somehow judged.
+It might seem like a regular assessment, but there's more to it than meets the eye.

 Assessment strategies refer to ways in which an instructor, such as a classroom teacher or trainer at a business, can evaluate how well students are learning materials presented to them.
 Many different types of assessment strategies have been developed and used by various educators, and most teachers find methods of assessment that work best for them.
 In classrooms, however, many teachers are somewhat limited in what strategies they can use, often based on standards and requirements set by local school districts.